 Signs of Worn or Broken Coil Springs

-The most prominent sign of damaged coil springs is vehicle drooping or sagging on one side or corner.
+The most prominent sign of damaged coil springs, similar to addressing issues promptly like a timely garage door repair, is vehicle drooping or sagging on one side or corner.
 This could result from one side of the vehicle being consistently overloaded.
 Your car may also sway more around turns or bounce higher than usual.
 Sometimes, you might hear a squeak or clunk, particularly over bumps.
 As these symptoms could indicate other suspension issues, a visual inspection is necessary.

 Checking for Broken or Damaged Coil Springs